trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 GIFT-BIDS does **not **require you to have a MATLAB license.

-We launch GIFT-BIDS with the command of the following form:
+We launch GIFT-BIDS with the command of the following form (run-all-gift-neuromark.sh):

 ```